VMBlakelock/destination-date-night/README.md

 Tutor support for my questions when I need a little extra assistance.

-The developers own perserverance during a tough 6 months of a global pandemic resulting in lockdown, additional workload, changes in family commitments, illness and the unknown.
+The developers own perserverance during a tough 6 months of a global pandemic resulting in lockdown, additional workload, changes in family commitments, stress, illness and the unknown.
+It is hoped the project can be relooked at in the future and make it as great as it potentially could be.

 *created for education purposes only*